-- Take the time to clean the inside of the gaskets and the edges.
+- Take the time to clean the inside of the door gaskets and the edges.
 Dirt and residue can get trapped and mold begin to grow on the backside of the gaskets.

 - If your washer has any plastic in the drum, it may become stained from fabric dye.
 Clean these plastic parts with a nonabrasive household cleanser or repeat the bleach cleaning cycle.
 This prevents dye transfer to future loads.

-How to Clean the Dispenser Drawers
+How to Clean Washing Machine Dispenser Drawers

 - Consult your washer user manual to learn how to remove the drawer.
 Most have a safety latch but can be removed easily.

 - If the drawer has inserts for the bleach and fabric softener compartments, remove those from the drawer to clean separately.

 - Rinse the drawer and inserts with hot tap water to remove traces of accumulated powders and liquids.
 If they are particularly coated with built up residue, allow them to soak for ten minutes in hot water and then rinse.